 Working with four partner universities, TESCEA has the potential to improve learning experiences for as many as 3,000 graduates by 2022, by:

-- facilitating new approaches to learning – strengthening the ability and motivation of academics to deliver student-focused teaching that helps students learn how to think, not what to think, focusing on critical thinking, problem solving, negotiation and relationship development
+- Facilitating new approaches to learning, strengthening the ability and motivation of academics to deliver student-focused teaching that fosters critical thinking, problem solving, negotiation and relationship development.

-- strengthening connections between universities, local employers and communities – fostering relationships between universities, employers and local communities to enable the design of relevant curricula and practical internships
+- Strengthening connections between universities, employers and communities to enable the design of relevant curricula and practical internships.

-- developing approaches and tools to enable scale up – developing a CPD toolkit for lecturers, including an open, online course to allow academics across the region to access training, advice and mentorship on curricula and pedagogical change.
+- Developing approaches and tools to enable scale up, including a toolkit for lecturers featuring an open, online course to allow academics across the region to access training, advice and mentorship on curricula and pedagogical change.

-TESCEA will actively address the inclusion of women and other disadvantaged groups by seeking diverse industry and community role models, and identifying and addressing barriers to learning.
+Through its activities, TESCEA is actively addressing the inclusion of women and other disadvantaged groups by seeking diverse industry and community role models, and identifying and addressing barriers to learning.